maxmind/GeoIP2-java/index.md

 // it should not be closed until you are finished making requests with it.
 //
-// Replace "42" with your account ID and "license_key" with your license key. try (WebServiceClient client = new WebServiceClient.Builder(42, "license_key")
+// Replace "42" with your account ID and "license_key" with your license key.
+// Please note that the GeoLite2 web service does not support Insights. try (WebServiceClient client = new WebServiceClient.Builder(42, "license_key")
         .build()) {